trex-paxos/trex-paxos-jvm/README.md

 To use this library:

 * You will need to implement the `Journal` interface to persist the state of the algorithm.
 This can be tables (or documents or key-values) in the database that your application uses.
-* At this time you will need to setup the cluster membership manually.
+* At this time you will need to set up the cluster membership manually.
 You will need to assign a unique node identifier to each node in the cluster.
 * This library is designed to be transport agnostic.
 Examples of plugging in network transport are not complete.

-At this time the exhaustive brute force tests are not yet all written so it is not recommended for production use.
-A release candidate will be made when the exhaustive tests mentioned in this readme are implemented.
+At this the first draft of exhaustive brute force tests are written.
+A release candidate will be made when the some demos of how to use the library have been written.

 ### Introduction